shaibs3/containers-tech-train/module_1/Network_namespace.md

     - `veth-host`: This will stay in the host network namespace.
     - `veth-ns`: This will be moved to the newly created namespace.

-4. Return to the new network namespace and get the PID of the shell:
+- Return to the new network namespace and get the PID of the shell:
    ```bash
    echo $$
    ```

-5. Return to the host shell and move `veth-ns` to the PID from step 4:
+- Return to the host shell and move `veth-ns` to the PID from step 4:
    ```bash
    sudo ip link set veth-ns netns <PID>
    ```
+  **Question** Why do we need to use the PID to assign the interface to the namespace?

-6. Configure the network interfaces on the host.
+- Configure the network interfaces on the host.
    ```bash
    sudo ip addr add 192.168.15.1/24 dev veth-host
    sudo ip link set veth-host up
    ```
-7. Configure the network interfaces on the new network namespace.
+- Configure the network interfaces on the new network namespace.
    ```bash
      ip addr add 192.168.15.2/24 dev veth-ns
      ip link set veth-ns up
      ip link set lo up
    ```
-8. Test network connectivity from the new namespace:
+- Test network connectivity from the new namespace:
    ```bash
    ping 192.168.15.1
    ```

 <details>
-  <summary>9.
-Bonus section.
+  <summary>Bonus section.
 Connect the container to the internet</summary>

-   1. Enable IP forwarding:
+- Setup the host:
    - From the host:
       ```bash
       sudo sysctl -w net.ipv4.ip_forward=1
       sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
       ```
-   2. Add default route in the new network namespace
+- Add default route in the new network namespace
    - From the new namespace:
       ```bash
       ip route add default via 192.168.15.1